corrode/corrode.github.io/content/blog/async/index.md

 The only difference is the `await` keyword.

-While the the name might suggest it, `async-std` is not a drop-in replacement for the standard library as there are many [subtle differences between the two](https://github.com/seanmonstar/reqwest/issues/719#issuecomment-558758637).
+While the name might suggest it, `async-std` is not a drop-in replacement for the standard library as there are many [subtle differences between the two](https://github.com/seanmonstar/reqwest/issues/719#issuecomment-558758637).